Forces for Good - A Handbook for Social Entrepreneurship

 The Original Study

 Crutchfield and Grant set up a strict formula by which they would choose the nonprofits to study.
-These organizations would be fairly new, having been founded between 1964 and 1994.
+These organizations would be relatively new, having been founded between 1964 and 1994.
 The nonprofits would be entrepreneurial, having achieved sustained, measurable results and created systemic change on a national or international level.

 The final list of nonprofits was winnowed from an extensive survey of nonprofit executives and experts on a broad range of social issues.
 These nonprofits represent the best of the social entrepreneur movement.
 They have been founded and led by a new breed of nonprofit leaders less worried about organizational charts as about combating some of the most resistant problems of our time such as poverty, educational inequality, racial and ethnic conflict, and climate change.